sled-rs/sled-rs.github.io/performance.md

 tons of funding to replace people who flee the project after short periods of activity.

+Putting energy into reducing the complexity of your code will make it:

+* easier for humans to read (hence faster for them to optimize over time)
+* easier for compilers to optimize
+* faster to compile at all, resulting in a more responsive edit-measure loop, resulting in more optimizations per human time unit spent
+* often less machine code, improving instruction cache at runtime (especially when running outside of microbenchmarks that conceal realistic cache effects)

 "Experts write baby code." - Zarko Milosevic